Polar Coding for the Broadcast Channel with Confidential Messages: A Random Binning Analogy: A binning approach to code design: from random binning to polar binning

 \textbf{Channel prefixing.} Finally, define the polar transform of $X^{1:N}$ as $T^{1:N} \triangleq X^{1:N} G_n$ and the associated sets

-One performs channel prefixing by placing random bits identifying the code in positions $\calV_{X|VZ}$, random bits describing the randomization sequence in positions $\calV_{X|V}\setminus \calV_{X|VZ}$, and using successive cancellation encoding to compute the bits in positions $\calV_{X|V}^c$ and approximate the source distribution.
+Note that $\mathcal{V}_{X|V} \subseteq \mathcal{V}_{X|VZ}$.
+One performs channel prefixing by placing random $q^{(X)}$-ary symbols identifying the code in positions $\calV_{X|VZ}$, random $q^{(X)}$-ary symbols describing the randomization sequence in positions $\calV_{X|V}\setminus \calV_{X|VZ}$, and using successive cancellation encoding to compute the $q^{(X)}$-ary symbols in positions $\calV_{X|V}^c$ and approximate the source distribution.
 Chaining is finally used to amortize the cost of randomness for describing the code.
-The precise coding scheme is detailed in Section~\ref{sec:channel-prefixing}.
+The precise coding scheme is detailed in Section~\ref{sec:channel-prefixing}. \begin{rem} Although we only formally prove it for the model considered in this paper, we conjecture that any results obtained from random binning could be derived using source polarization as a constructive and low-complexity alternative.
+This conjecture has been shown to hold for secret-key generation~\cite{Chou14rev}, uniform compression \cite[Section IV-B]{chou2015coding}, strong coordination \cite{Chou15b}, and channel resolvability \cite{Chou15b}. \end{rem}